PixelTower/MMN14/README.md

-# MMN14 - Two-Pass Assembler
+# MMN14 - compile Assembler

-This project implements a **two-pass assembler** in ANSI C (C90) as part of the MMN14 course (System Programming, Semester 2025א).

 The assembler is modular, divided into logical components:

 ---